openhab/openhab-addons/bundles/org.openhab.binding.astro/README.md

 ```

 ### getTotalRadiation(timeStamp)

-Retrieves the total radiation(QuantityType) of the sun at the requested instant.
+Retrieves the total radiation (QuantityType<Intensity>) of the sun at the requested instant.
 Thing method only applies to Sun thing type.

 ```java